BFavier/Pygmalion/README.md

 Pygmalion in the greek mythologie is a sculptor that fell in love with one of his creations.
 In the myth, Aphrodite gives life to Galatea, the sculpture he fell in love with.
 This package is a python machine learning library that implements models for some common machine learning tasks.
-Everything that you need to give a mind of their own to inanimate objects.
+Everything that you need to give a mind of their own to inanimate silicon-based objects that are computers.

 # Installing pygmalion